 You can view logs in Cloud Logging by navigating to the Google Cloud Console and selecting your project.
 In the left-hand navigation, click on "Logging" and then "Logs Explorer" or click on the following link Logs Explorer.

-You can filter logs by severity level, log name, resource type, and time range.
-If at any point a log is not clear, click on the log entry to view the log details and then click on Explain this log entry to get AI-ML-powered insights into the log entry.
+.
+If at any point a log is not clear, click on the log entry to view the log details and

 Another good use case is to monitor users' behaviour.
 If you want to know if users are using a feature or not, you can add a log monitoring for that and alert if the usage is low.
 This is something we cannot achieve with Crashlytics alone, and it is very important to understand user behaviour because it can help us remove unused code.
-As a developer, less code, little maintenance, fewer bugs, and more quality app πŸ˜‹.
+As a developer, less code, little maintenance, fewer bugs, and more quality app π.

 For more information, you can refer to the Cloud Logging documentation.